Our advice is to call in the burglar alarm experts

 Sensors are electronic devices that can detect movement or sudden changes in light and/or temperature.

-Sensors have microswitches which are normally closed and, if the sensors activate, the microswitch opens and the electric circuit is broken.
+Sensors have microswitches which are typically closed and, if the sensors activate, the microswitch opens and the electric circuit is broken.

 How control boxes work

 Central control boxes usually have a simple LED display and a keypad for entering commands or inputting passwords.

 Some control boxed are hard-wired to sensors while others operate through radio signals or a local wi-fi network.
 The advantage of wireless control panels is that they can be hidden from view and can't be traced by following wires.